codeandsupply/workspace/WiFi and Internet Outage Troubleshooting Guide.md

     1. Access the local Unifi controller at https://10.10.220.22 using the appropriate credentials.
     1. Go to https://10.10.220.22:8443/manage/site/default/devices/1/50
     1. Restart the WiFi access points by clicking Restart.
 Do not Upgrade the access points, though.

+## Next Resort

+Contact Justin Reese because he'll probably…

+## Last Resort

+Contact Colin Dean and he'll try to walk you through the troubleshooting steps if he cannot come to the workspace quickly.

+## Help me, Obi-Wan Kenobi…

+Call Meta Mesh Wireless Communities at (412) 223-4253 and tell them that Colin Dean directed you to contact them if neither he nor Justin Reese could be reached.